universal-meaning-map/docs/readme.md

 ### Project philosophy
 - The system should aim to serve the particular `minds` of each individual and to enable them to reach the maximum potential as opposed to subordinate people to the system.
-- Because of its goals around recreating a fundamental information system, the project should be particularly aware of potentially misaligned incentives E.g., Funding, corporate use, mindsets with "current web paradigm"
+- Because of its goals around recreating a fundamental information system, the project has an almost religious relationship around the use of information and therefore should be particularly aware of potentially misaligned incentives E.g., funding, corporate use, mindsets with "current web paradigm", token mechanisms, partnerships...
 - The take on its design is at the very least singular and it does not fit within the established development paradigms as it requires first a conceptual understanding.
 The current strategy is to go back and forth between...
   1. Conceptual design
   2. Proof of concept development
-  3. Play, use, experimental
+  3. Play, use, experiment
     ... until the conceptual design matches the desired intent.
-Then start a solid development of the protocol.
+Then stablish a strategy for the development of the protocol.

 # Pseudo Interplanetary mind-map (Pipmm)

-`Pseudo Interplanetary mind-map` is a proof a concept to play, understand and validate the previous assumptions.
+`Pseudo Interplanetary mind-map` is a proof of concept to play, understand and validate the previous assumptions.
 While the technical part is complex, there are a lesser amount of unknowns than its conceptual counterpart.
 That means that the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions.

 ## Overview